 In DFIR we often talk about paths and filesystems.
-However, these are usually more complex than they appear.
+However, these are actually more complex than they appear at first glance.

 or Linux open()